pmitros/cpsd-lottery/docs/choose.md

     * Many parents have changed their mind after actually visiting a school.

-* Start and stop times.
-Do they work for your logistics?
-Will kids get enough sleep?
-Check [bus routes](https://ewa.edulogweb.com/cambridgema1web/webquery/) too, as well as before-school and after-school options to get a better idea of realistic hours.
-An 8 am start time might be 7 am bus pickup to drive across Cambridge and give time for breakfast in the school cafeteria!

 ### What to do on a school tour